LiamHz/liamhz.github.io/md-pages/annotated-ay-logs.md

 <div class="logs-container">

+## 2022.09.27
+> I'd like to build more of a machine like we're done with UW Startups and Socratica where we don't really have to ask people to come to events...
+How do I do something similar for film?

+I think short film club could be cool.
+Have people submit one short film / YT video, watch them together, and if people have something they've made or learnt they can give a little screening / presentation.

+## 2022.09.25
+> I've been planning a pseudo-curriculum for myself re:film stuff...

+I never quite figured out what areas you needed to grow in to make film / docu-journalism feel like a real career possibility were.
+It seems like you should be doing mini versions of projects that you would do on sabbatical _now_, but maybe you already are.

+Film curriculum seems like a step in this direction.
+Hope you're able to follow through on it, or find someone to help you do so.
+Maybe start small (30 second film per week, quality doesn't matter) and ask JZ to hold you accountable?

 ## 2022.09.24
 > Reading the "Early Life" section of Wikipedia pages for people I admire is chicken soup for the soul